Tax choice: In popular culture

 When asked what her first executive order as president of the United States would be, Ellen DeGeneres advocated a mix of voluntary taxation and tax choice, stating "you should get to choose where your money goes instead of giving it and just letting them decide, I think you should decide."

-In 2009, during the global financial crisis, Pope Benedict XVI advocated for a form of tax choice in his third encyclical.
+In 2009, during the Great Recession, Pope Benedict XVI advocated for a form of tax choice in his third encyclical.
 He wrote: "One possible approach to development aid would be to apply effectively what is known as fiscal subsidiarity, allowing citizens to decide how to allocate a portion of the taxes they pay to the State.
 Provided it does not degenerate into the promotion of special interests, this can help to stimulate forms of welfare solidarity from below, with obvious benefits in the area of solidarity for development as well."

+In 1983, a short story We, The People by science-fiction writer Jack C. Haldeman II.
+The plot of the short story involves a man offered the choice to participate in allocating his taxes with the assistance of Artificial intelligence.